 Special annual events are held at the center including a Kids Fishing Day in June, Bald Eagle Day in July and Smokey Bear's Birthday Party in August.
 Interpretive programs are offered Wednesdays, Fridays and Saturdays from Memorial Day through Labor Day.

-The campground offers several single-family sites, one of which is accessible.
-Flush and vault toilets, showers, drinking water are provided.
+The campground offers several single-family sites, two of which are accessible.
+Accessible vault toilets and a hand pump for water are also available.

 The campground is located on the banks of Cass Lake, among a scenic forest of mature red and white pine.